jbech-linaro/jipdate/docs/run.rst

     By exporting ``JIRA_PASSWORD`` there is a chance that the password end up in the history of your shell (bash, zsh etc).

-The same can be achieved by storing the credentials in :ref:`username` and :ref:`password` in the :ref:`config_file`.
+For :ref:`username` the same can be achieved by storing it in the :ref:`config_file`.